AGI-init/UnifiedML-legacy/README.md

 python Run.py task=classify/custom Dataset=Datasets.Suites._TinyImageNet.TinyImageNet
 ```

-This will initiate a classify task on the custom-defined TinyImageNet dataset located in [./Datasets/Suites/_TinyImageNet.py](Datasets/Suites/_TinyImageNet.py).
+This will initiate a classify task on the custom-defined [TinyImageNet dataset](Datasets/Suites/_TinyImageNet.py#L48) located in [./Datasets/Suites/_TinyImageNet.py](Datasets/Suites/_TinyImageNet.py).

+---

 For the best tutorial on Custom Datasets, see our full [end-to-end example](https://www.github.com/agi-init/XRD) of Crystalographic-Structure-And-Space-Group classification, in which we fully reproduce the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() in a single succinct file with some UnifiedML commands.
 The custom Crystal & Space Groups dataset will be downloaded automatically in the example.